Coronavirus latest: Germany announces first deaths from virus | DW | 09.03.2020

 Updates in Universal Coordinated Time (UTC/GMT)

+16:14 Cyprus confirms two people have been infected with the new coronvirus, one of them a health professional who recently traveled back from the UK.
+The other infected recently visited north Italy.
+The health official works at a public health facility in Nicosia and has had contact with patients, according to the government.

+16:03 The Republic of Ireland canceled the annual St. Patrick's Day parade, which was previously scheduled in Dublin on March 17, according to the national broadcaster RTE.

-15:57 One of the coronavirus victims in Germany was an 89-year-old woman diagnosed last week, German officials said.
+15:57 One of the coronavirus victims in Germany was an 89-year-old woman diagnosed last week who developed pneumonia following the infection, German officials said.
+No details were immediately available on the other patient.

-15:40 Germany reports the first two deaths in the country due to coronavirus.
-Both deaths were in the state of North Rhine-Westphalia, Germany's most populous state.
+15:40 German local authorities announced the first two deaths in the country due to coronavirus.
+Both fatalities were in the state of North Rhine-Westphalia, the country's most populous state.

-15:24 The UK goverment said its authorities had no plans to cancel or close off sport matches and events.
+15:24 The UK government said its authorities had no plans to cancel or close off sports matches and events.
 The authorities have discussed such steps to limit the spread of the new coronavirus "should the situation change."

 Based on the advice from medical experts, however, "there is no rationale to close or cancel sporting events as things stand," UK officials said in a statement.

-15:18 Ryanair, the Irish-based low-cost airline, cut more international flights to Italy and flights within the south European country following travel restrictions imposed by the Rome government.
+15:18 Ryanair, the Irish-based low-cost airline, cut more international flights to Italy and flights within the south European country following travel restrictions imposed by Rome.

 14:57 A Swiss literary festival, the Eventi Letterari Monte Verita, has been postponed owing to the COVID-19 outbreak.
 This is the latest in a long series of cultural events postponed or canceled because of the outbreak.